 No, you cannot use Facebook or your phone contact list as a long-term solution for managing your contacts.
 You need a Customer Relationship Management (CRM).
 A CRM is a way to organize, categorize, and keep track of everyone you know.
-You can make contact through this system and record conversation notes, action items, and other tasks associated with each person When choosing a CRM, the most important criterion is ease of use.
+You can make contact through this system and record conversation notes, action items, and other tasks associated with each person.

+When choosing a CRM, the most important criterion is ease of use.
 There are several CRMs on the market, so do some research and find one you feel comfortable with.
-Some examples of how to ask for contact information:

-build your network. get organized.
+Build your network.
+Get organized. cont.